In this article

 Who should invest in Aggressive Funds?

-Aggressive funds endeavor to generate regular income along with long-term wealth generation by using a hybrid portfolio.
+Aggressive funds endeavour to generate regular income along with long-term wealth generation by using a hybrid portfolio.
 Many investors consider aggressive funds to be riskier than the standard balanced hybrid funds.
 In these funds, the fund manager primarily invests in equity and equity-related instruments while allocating a smaller portion to debt for stability.
 Therefore, investors with moderate risk tolerance and an investment horizon of at least 5 years can consider Aggressive Funds.

 It is also important to note that the risks associated with an aggressive fund also depends on the selection of small/mid-cap stocks.
 Hence, it is important to analyze the portfolio of the scheme carefully before investing.